Unidata/netcdf-c/docs/nczarr.md

 ````

 Note that the extension (e.g. ".file" in "testdata.file")
-is arbitraty, so this would be equally acceptable.
+is arbitrary, so this would be equally acceptable.
 ````
 file:///xxx/yyy/testdata.anyext#mode=nczarr,file
 ````